mipjoshi77/Baking-App/README.md

 # Baking-App
-Udacity | Android Developer Nanodegree | Project 2: Sandwich Club
+Udacity | Android Developer Nanodegree | Project 4: Baking App

 ### Project Overview:
 You will productionize an app, taking it from a functional state to a production-ready state.